Bartolo Longo: Conversion to Catholicism

-Over the next year, Longo apparently suffered, "with a body reduced to skin and bones, two possessed eyes, frazzled nerves, a devilish beard, and a stomach ailment doomed to accompany him for the rest of his life. … He felt an ominous presence at his side, a being, that he referred to as his 'angel' … [a] dark companion."
+Over the next year, Longo apparently suffered, "with a body reduced to skin and bones, two possessed eyes, frazzled nerves, a devilish beard, and a stomach ailment doomed to accompany him for the rest of his life. … He felt an ominous presence at his side, a being that he referred to as his 'angel' … [a] dark companion."
 His life became one of "depression, nervousness, and confusion".
-One of his professors, Vincenzo Pepe, recognized the dramatic change in Longo's behavior.
+One of his professors, Vincenzo Pepe, recognized the dramatic change in Longo's behaviour.
 The Dominican friar Alberto Radente and the religious sister Caterina Volpicelli also befriended Longo and introduced him to devotion to the Virgin Mary and the rosary.
 With their aid, Longo chose to abandon Satanism and return to the Catholic Church.
 He reportedly visited a séance and held up a rosary, declaring: "I renounce spiritualism because it is nothing but a maze of error and falsehood."

-On October 7, 1871, Longo became a Dominican tertiary and took the name Rosario.
+On 7 October 1871, Longo became a Dominican tertiary and took the name Rosario.
 He also came to know some Franciscan friars with whom he helped the poor and incurably ill.
 Bartolo also kept up his law practice.
 He went to the village of Pompei to take care of the affairs of a friend, Countess Marianna Farnararo De Fusco.

 In Pompei, Longo later recounted, he was shocked at the erosion of the people's faith.
 He wrote: "Their religion was a mixture of superstition and popular tradition. [...]
 For their every need, [...] they would go to a witch, a sorceress, in order to obtain charms and witchcraft."
 Through talking to the citizens, Bartolo came to recognize their severe lack of catechesis.
 When he asked one man if there was only one God, the fellow answered: "When I was a child, I remember people telling me there were three.
-Now, after so many years, I don't know if one of them is dead or one has married."
+Now, after so many years, I don't know if one of them is dead or if one has married."

 Longo was deeply troubled by the confused beliefs of the people he encountered at Pompeii.
 He was so depressed that he even struggled with suicidal thoughts, reminiscent of his time as a satanic.
 However, he remembered the Blessed Virgin's promise to Saint Dominic: "He who propagates my rosary will be saved".
 This promise convinced him to encourage public devotion to the rosary as a means of leading the people back to God.